Suresh V. Garimella

 Bachelor of Technology, Mechanical Engineering, Indian Institute of Technology, Madras, 1985

-Dr. Garimella’s research interests lie in the fields of micro- and nano-scale transport phenomena, energy efficiency in electronics, high-performance compact cooling technologies, sustainable energy systems and policy, and materials processing.
+Dr. Garimella's research interests lie in the fields of micro- and nano-scale transport phenomena, thermal management and energy efficiency in electronics, renewable/sustainable energy systems technology and policy, and materials processing.

 Honors and Awards

 - Fellow, National Academy of Inventors, 2017

 - Leadership in Open Access Award, Purdue University, 2017

 - ITHERM Achievement Award, IEEE Intersociety Conference on Thermal and Thermomechanical Phenomena in Electronic Systems (ITherm), 2016

 - 75th Anniversary Medal, Heat Transfer Division, American Society of Mechanical Engineers, 2013

 - Provost's Award for Outstanding Graduate Mentor, Purdue University, 2012